At this time, Miami-Dade County is monitoring Hurricane Matthew.

 The CRB Public Counter personnel research and prepare criminal background checks on individuals for citizenship/immigration, employment, adoption, education/school, investigation, legal/lawyer/court, and personal reasons, and prepare a Police Clearance Letter, if requested.
-Police Clearance Letters may be obtained in person or by mail.
-Questions or requests for information only may be sent via email.
+Police Clearance Letters may be obtained in person, by mail, or via the Miami-Dade Police Public Records Center.

 The following information is necessary when requesting a Police Clearance Letter:

 - Name (including maiden, and other additional names)

 Police Clearance Letters may be obtained from the districts listed below.

 Fees & Payment Options

 O/I & FTC Reports - $0.15 per page-single sided, $0.20 per page-double sided